pg12575/FibaroOpenHAB/README.md

     - Corresponding sitemap -
     > Frame label="Movement" { Text item=motionSensor }
 [More info here](https://community.openhab.org/t/solved-fibaro-fgms-001-cannot-see-alarm-off-on-in-gui-paperui/25685/8)

+*alarm_motion* can be set as Switch or Number to display ON/OFF or 1/0.

 **Note: In current binding sensor_binary is not functioning properly.
 As far as I can tell it gets triggered only when the device is woken up manually (by tripple clicking and b button) and stays on till next wake up time.**